Index theory of uniform pseudodifferential operators: Uniform pseudodifferential operators on manifolds of bounded geometry

 \subsection{Elliptic operators}

-In this section we will define the notion of ellipticity for uniform pseudodifferential operators and important consequences of it (elliptic regularity, fundamental elliptic estimates and essential self-adjointness).
-Let $\pi^\ast E$ and $\pi^\ast F$ denote the pull-back bundles of $E$ and $F$ to the cotangent bundle $\pi\colon T^\ast M \to M$ of the $m$-dimensional manifold $M$.
+In this section we will define the notion of ellipticity for uniform pseudodifferential operators and discuss important consequences of it (elliptic regularity, fundamental elliptic estimates and essential self-adjointness).
+Most of the results in this section are already known and can be found in the literature (at least in the case of finite propagation operators).
+We nevertheless include a discussion of them in order for our exposition here to be self-contained.